PeptoneLtd/dspp-keras/README.md

 ### What’s the difference between dSPP and other protein data sets?

-1. As opposed to binary (logits) secondary structure assignments available in the most protein datasets, we are in an unique position to report on protein structure and local dynamics.
+1. As opposed to binary (logits) secondary structure assignments available in most protein datasets, we are in a unique position to report on protein structure and local dynamics at the residue level.
 Please [read our paper](http://biorxiv.org/content/early/2017/06/01/144840) to learn more about the benefit of propensity inclusion.
-2. Our experimental data are derived at *native conditions* rendering them absolutely unique for structure and disorder prediction methods that aim to tackle protein folding and stability in biologically relevant contexts.
+2. Our experimental data are derived from *native conditions*, rendering them absolutely unique for structure and disorder prediction methods that aim to tackle protein folding and stability in biologically relevant contexts.
-3. Our dSPP user interface at https://peptone.io/dspp will give you seamless access to every single protein bundled in `dspp-keras` with all the relevant decision data, and original literature citations.
+3. Our dSPP user interface at https://peptone.io/dspp will give you seamless access to every single protein bundled in `dspp-keras` with all the relevant decision data and original literature citations.

 ### How did you arrive at structural propensity?
 It is a relatively long subject, far beyond the scope of this short document.
 Please [read our paper](http://biorxiv.org/content/early/2017/06/01/144840).
 The exact procedure is described in detail in the *Materials and Methods* together with relevant references.